Oral Health Education

 The Oral Health Education Program was established in 2000, and named in Dr. Rubin’s honor because of his sincere dedication and interest of providing good dental care to children.
 The original program, created by Dr. Rubin himself, was intended to enhance existing health classes in the Akron Public School system.
 His goal was to help eliminate the fear of seeing a dentist and develop favorable attitudes toward personal, oral health habits through awareness, education and demonstration.

 Following much success, the program has expanded to include multiple school districts (public, private, parochial) in Summit, Medina, Stark and Portage counties.
 The program is free, and a great way to help empower young children choose and develop healthy habits early in life.
-Last year, more than 6,000 students participated in this program.
+Last year, several thousand students participated in this program.

 Would You Like to Have an Oral Health Education Presentation in Your School?